-Looking for a dress, a black suit, a mid-length skirt?
-Whatever you deem appropriate for the funeral, take inspiration from our selection of outfits.
+Have you looked through your wardrobe and realised that you have nothing appropriate to wear?
+If you find yourself needing a dress, a black suit ora mid-length skirt, whatever you deem appropriate for the funeral, take inspiration from our selection of outfits.

 When it comes to this type of occasion, the simpler the better.
 Choose a funeral dress that flatters your body shape while being longer in length.
-Pair with low heels, a pashmina or a jacket if it's on the chilly side.
+Pair with low heels, a pashmina or a jacket if the weather is chilly.

 Get the latest life and style advice delivered straight to your inbox...

 If comfort is your main concern when it comes to your funeral outfits, or dresses simply aren't your thing, opt for slim-line trousers instead.
 Couple with a detailed blouse and a suit jacket if you'd like to look really smart.

 Keep it conservative - depending on the wishes of the deceased, of course - with a mid-length skirt (pencil is best), a smart tucked-in blouse, and a cropped jacket on top.
 Again, choose a low heel for maximum comfort.